 We offer a variety of education/training programs to make sure that our attractions are safe and of high quality.

-By closing an attraction over a certain period, we perform thorough overall inspection and maintenance work beyond the levels conducted in daily inspections, including non-destructive tests.
-We ask our third party partners, as well as our maintenance staff, to attend a training program to learn about the attraction’s show story.
+By closing an attraction over a certain period, we perform thorough overall inspections and maintenance work beyond the levels conducted in daily inspections, including non-destructive tests.
+We ask our third-party partners, as well as our maintenance staff, to attend a training program to learn about the attractions show story.
 By enabling them to perform their maintenance work based on the story, we can provide Guests with safety and excellent quality.

-We also offer a training program for employees and suppliers who operate and maintain attraction facilities equipped with the newly introduced ride motion prevention system.
-More than 2,000 attendees received the training in FY 2018.
+We also offer a training program for employees and suppliers who operate and maintain attraction facilities equipped with the newly introduced ride motion protection system.